c3pm-labs/docs/docs/getting_started/test_drive.md

 ## Create the project

-Use the `c3pm init` command to create a new project:
+Use the `ctpm init` command to create a new project:

 ```bash
 ctpm init myproject